 Acid Reflux Drug Kidney Injury Lawyers: Reviewing Claims for Nexium, Prilosec, Other PPIs

-The product liability lawyers at Saiontz & Kirk, P.A. are now investigating potential Nexium lawsuits, Prilosec lawsuits and other acid reflux drug lawsuits for users of popular proton pump inhibitors (PPI) who have been diagnosed with:
+The product liability lawyers at Saiontz & Kirk, P.A. previously investigated potential Nexium lawsuits, Prilosec lawsuits and other acid reflux drug lawsuits for users of popular proton pump inhibitors (PPI) who were diagnosed with:

 - Acute Kidney Injury or Interstitial Nephritis

 - Kidney Failure, Dialysis Treatment or Kidney Transplant

 Proton pump inhibitors (PPI) are a popular class of heartburn and acid reflux drug, which have been used by millions of Americans.